If Beauty Is Skin Deep: Then Why Are People So Shallow?

 Laughing at myself is probably the number one way I do remain happy.
 For instance, I ran into the middle bar one day, and a guy was crossing by precisely at the time.
-I was mortified, but instead of getting flustered I just quickly said, "I have to do things like this to humble myself."
+It was embarrassing, but instead of getting flustered, I just quickly said, "I have to do things like this to humble myself."
 He just laughed and warned me of the oncoming bar three feet ahead.
 Then, of course, the time I ran into a rack (yes aside from messy, I don't pay very much attention to where I'm going, my husband thinks these are related).
 What was I saying, oh yes, one time I was with my parents, and I ran into a rack.
 I had two options, awkwardly smile and pretend it didn't happen or gasp in a mock yell, "Why would they put this rack right where people are supposed to walk."
 I chose the latter.
-My parents knowing I was joking just laughed and laughed, but there were two people who were just absolutely appalled by my behavior.
-This only made us laugh harder.
+My parents knew I was joking, just laughed, and laughed, but two people were just absolutely appalled by my behavior, which only made us laugh harder.

 Contentment: Now, I'm not saying I'm happy all the time.
-I get grumpy, just ask my husband and my mom.
-Two of the few people who see my not-so-happy self.
+I get grumpy, ask my husband and my mom — two of the few people who see my not-so-happy self.
 I am content with my life, even though I wish we lived in a house with a yard, and I wish I could have children naturally.
 I wish I had cats that didn't poop.
 I want many things.
 But the difference between me and someone who is not content; I am happy with what I have.
-I know that I can't change the circumstances now, but I can work on changing them in the future.
+I know that I can't change the circumstances now, but I can work on improving them in the future.

 We're Not Alone